Explore America's Struggle for Independence

 Gain a new perspective on the American Revolution as author and historical interpreter David Price connects you with a wide range of events, personalities, and historic sites that relate to this saga—some famous and some obscure.
 His engaging style brings history to life as he leads you through a pivotal epoch in our nation's storied past.
 David's books are listed below.

-DAVID'S BLOG focuses on a variety of topics relating to the Revolution.
+David's Blog focuses on a variety of topics relating to the Revolution.
 His blog posts can be viewed under the Speaking of Which tab above.
-You will receive new posts automatically just by entering your email address in the footer on any page and clicking on "Subscribe."
-To see what readers have to say about the blog, visit the Contact page here.
+You can receive new posts automatically just by entering your email address in the footer on any page and clicking on "Subscribe."
+See what readers have to say about the blog here.

-Want the latest information on David's literary activity and speaking engagements?
-Visit the Events page here.
+Update: Find the latest information on David's literary activity and events here.

 ✩ ✩ ✩ ✩ ✩ ✩